ExaWorks/job-api-spec/specification.md

 ## Introduction

-The purpose of this document is to provide an analysis of the design and implementation issues of a job management API suitable for managing jobs on exascale machines, as well as propose such an API.
-A job management API is a set of interfaces that allow the specification and management of the invocation of application executables.
+The purpose of this document is to propose and provide an analysis of the design and implementation issues of a job management API suitable for managing jobs on exascale machines.
+A job management API is a set of interfaces that allow the specification and management of application executables.
 The corresponding implementation of a job management API is a job management library.
 A job management library, through its  API,  is invoked by a client application.

-Traditionally, job management is implemented on supercomputers by local resource managers (LRMs), such as PBS/Torque, Slurm, etc. To a first approximation, a job management API is understood as an abstraction layer on top of various LRMs.
+Traditionally, job management is implemented on supercomputers by local resource managers (LRMs), such as PBS/Torque, Slurm, etc. A job management API can be understood as an abstraction layer on top of various LRMs.

-Job management is sometimes also provided by execution managers, with capabilities similar to LRMs but operating in user space, on a limited subset of resources such as within a job's allocation.
-This job management API aims to also transparently abstract such execution managers.
+Job management is sometimes also provided by execution managers, with capabilities similar to LRMs but operating in user space on a limited subset of resources such as within a job's allocation.
+This job management API aims to transparently abstract such execution managers.

 ### A Note about Code Samples

-There are various locations in this document when code is used to provide examples.
+There are various locations in this document where code is used to provide examples.
 Such code is not working code, but a Java/C++/.NET inspired pseudo-code which almost surely will require modifications to be usable.